 After studying fine art photography in Milwaukee, he moved to New York City, worked as a set builder for some pretty interesting clients and traveled the world with fashion photographers.
 When he was offered a job cooking, propping and then shooting grilled fruit for SHAPE magazine, he found his calling.

-He shoots for Food Network Magazine, Whole Foods, Food & Wine and many other publications with the word food in the title.
-His clients include: Bank of America, Bloomsbury, Blue Apron, Cooking Channel, Dean & DeLuca, Family Circle, Grey Goose, HarperCollins, Idaho Potato Commission, Martha Stewart, The New York Times, Outside Magazine, Popular Mechanics, Squarespace, Vogue, The Wall Street Journal, Weight Watchers, and Ziploc, among others.
+He’s worked for Food Network Magazine, Whole Foods, Food & Wine and many other publications with the word food in the title.
+His clients include: Bank of America, Bloomsbury, Blue Apron, Cooking Channel, Dean & DeLuca, Eating Well, Grey Goose, HarperCollins, Hudson Yards, Idaho Potato Commission, Martha Stewart, The New York Times, Outside Magazine, Popular Mechanics, The Standard Hotel, Squarespace, Stop & Shop, Vogue, The Wall Street Journal, Weight Watchers, Winn-Dixie and Ziploc, among others.

 +1 718 757 9321